ayushthakur/ayushthakur.dev/content/post/2022-01-07-your-career-is-gonna-be-long.md

 ---
-title: "Your career is gonna be long"
+title: "your career is gonna be long"
 date: 2022-01-06
 categories:
   - blog